oracle-livelabs/partner-solutions/oci-observability-management-database-management/iam/iam.md

 	![Image alt text](images/image1.png)

 2. Click the Create Compartment button.
-Enter the required details, the Name and Description, and optionally, select a Parent Compartment.
+Enter the required details, the Name *LiveLab* and Description *Compartment for the LiveLabs*, select a Parent Compartment.
 Click the Create Compartment button to create the desired compartment.

 	![Image alt text](images/image2.png)